lamagnotti/study_code/README.md

-# Heading 1 #

 Study Code Repository

-Common text

 This is a repository for all LS students preparing for the initial assesment on Ruby basics.

+Please feel free to add any notes or comments which might help!